0xPolygon/polygon-docs/docs/cdk/concepts/index.md

-This section covers some of the basic concepts needed to understand the CDK setting, which is a platform designed to allow developers to choose between validium and zk-rollup architectures.
+This section explores basic concepts underpinning CDK; a platform designed to allow developers to choose between validium and rollup architectures.

-Concepts such as a rollup, a validium and data availability committee (DAC) are defined.
-Implications of off-chain data availability are briefly discussed.
+The section currently defines concepts such as rollup, validium, and data availability committee (DAC).
+Some implications of off-chain data availability are mentioned.